How an Earthquake Triggers a Tsunami and What You Should Do

 EcoFlow

 On July 29, 2025, a colossal M8.8 earthquake ruptured the seafloor off Russia's Kamchatka Peninsula.
-The event was so powerful that it sent shockwaves through the planet and a massive tsunami across the entire Pacific Ocean.
+It was an event so powerful that it sent shockwaves through the planet and propelled a massive tsunami across the entire Pacific Ocean.

 Within minutes, a cascade of alerts was issued.
-For millions of people in Japan, Hawaii, and along the U.S. West Coast, the words Tsunami Warning flashed across their screens, turning a distant geological event into an immediate, personal threat.

-This incident was a stark reminder that the ground beneath our feet and the ocean at our shores are connected in powerful ways.
+For millions of people in Japan, Hawaii, and along the U.S. West Coast, the words "Tsunami Warning" flashed across their screens, turning a distant geological event into an immediate, personal threat.
+The incident was a stark reminder of the powerful connection between the ground beneath our feet and the ocean at our shores.
 It also raised urgent questions for anyone living near a coastline: How does an earthquake actually cause a tsunami?
 What do the different alerts mean?
 And most importantly, what should I do to keep my family safe?
 This is your guide to understanding the threat and taking action.

 From a Rumble Deep Below to a Wave on the Horizon